Peer review system

 -

-In cases where one reviewer recommends rejection and the other recommends acceptance with changes, the document will be sent to a third reviewer to resolve the discrepancy.
+In cases of disagreement (e.g., one reviewer rejects and the other accepts with revisions), the manuscript will be sent to a third reviewer, who will have one month to issue a decision.

-The corresponding contact must return the corrected manuscript within one month and, if there is any objection to the review decision, must present a letter with well-founded arguments to be considered by the Editorial Committee.
+The corresponding author must return the corrected manuscript within one month.
+If objections to the reviewers’ report exist, a reasoned letter may be submitted for consideration by the Editorial Board.

-This stage may take between 15 days and one month, depending on whether an appeal is involved.
-After this period, the author will be informed of the decision.
+This stage may last between 15 days and one month, depending on whether an appeal is lodged.

-At this stage, language editing, reference checking, and formatting of the different versions of the document are carried out by the journal’s assigned staff.
-This stage may take approximately one month.
+This stage includes philological review, reference checking, and formatting of the document in its various publication layouts, carried out by the journal’s staff.
+Estimated duration: one month.

-The Editorial Board reviews the final version of the manuscript, and the editor publishes the article on the journal’s official website.
-This stage requires 15 days.
+The Editorial Council reviews the final version, and the managing editor publishes the article on the journal’s official website.
+This stage requires approximately 15 days.

-From manuscript submission to publication, the total process takes a maximum of 31 weeks.
+Total timeline: From submission to publication, the process may take up to 35 weeks.